Interview Day [+]

 Step 1: AACOMAS Application

-Submit an application to the centralized application service, American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS), and designate one or both VCOM campuses.
+Submit an application to the centralized application service, American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS), and designate one, two or all three VCOM campuses.
 Applications may not be submitted directly to VCOM.
 In order to process your application, AACOMAS will require official copies of your transcripts from all colleges/universities you attended.
 Please also submit your official MCAT scores from AAMC to AACOMAS.

 Step 2: Secondary Application